 Again, this is par for the course in the long line of Batman shout outs, Bats himself refuses to use a gun but has no problem arming his various cars, motorcycles, jets, and other equipment with enough ordinance to completely level a small country.
 He has also shown himself as perfectly capable of wielding a gun.

-Word Of God says that this was the Behemoth, the counterpart to the Leviathan activated by Schwarzwald, that was awakened by Vera and The Union in a final attempt to destroy Paradigm City.
+What Happened to the Mouse?: In the penultimate episode, a giant robot twenty times bigger than any of the Megadei is introduced and shown on screen for 3 seconds before it gets crushed by a chunk of falling debris, and is never mentioned again.
+Word of God says that this was the Behemoth, the counterpart to the Leviathan activated by Schwarzwald, that was awakened by Vera and The Union in a final attempt to destroy Paradigm City.
 This was hinted and foreshadowed a little, but no one is gonna blame you for not being able to figure it out yourself.

 Whip It Good: In episode 25 "The War of Paradigm City", Agent 12 of the Union uses a whip several times.